 Ex-campaign manager sentenced in email case

 ALBUQUERQUE, N.M.
-(AP) — A federal judge on Wednesday sentenced a former campaign manager for Gov. Susana Martinez to nine months in prison followed by three years of supervised release for charges related to the theft of the governor's email.
+(AP) — A federal judge has sentenced a former campaign manager for Gov. Susana Martinez to nine months in prison followed by three years of supervised release for stealing the governor's email and lying about it.

-Messages sent by Martinez, her aides and supporters using 2010 gubernatorial campaign email accounts never went to the intended recipients.
-Instead, the emails were directed to a computer account controlled by Estrada.
-One of the emails involved a Martinez staffer's bank records.
+Messages sent by Martinez, her aides and supporters never went to intended recipients on 2010 gubernatorial campaign email accounts.
+Instead they were directed to a computer account controlled by Estrada.

 The sentencing comes as Martinez, a Republican, is running for re-election against Democratic challenger and New Mexico Attorney General Gary King.